It's a Sign!

 Off we go

 To aid you in staying on the correct path, you will see, at a minimum, a wooden post with coloured collars on it.
 These are installed when a decision has to be made, such as at a crossroad or a fork in the path.
-The correct way has the wooden post; the wrong way will often have another wooden post, but with the coloured collars forming a cross.
+The correct way has the wooden post; the wrong way often has another wooden post, with the coloured collars forming a cross.
 This cross can also be painted on rocks or on a wall.

 On top of the wooden post may be a sign indicating the route name and the distance to the next waypoint or the finish.